ibm-cloud-docs/Backup/faqs.md

 A backup that is made from a default installation uses about 6 GB.
 Such a restore takes around 15 minutes on a 1-GB port.
 This process is also affected by private port speed.
 If you need faster backups and restore, a port speed increase might be needed.

-## Is the 32-bit version of EVault for Windows&reg; 8 still supported?
+## Is the 32-bit version of EVault for Windows 8 still supported?
 {: faq}
 {: #evault}
 {: support}

-No. The 32-bit version of the backup software agent was retired along with Windows&reg; Server 2008 Standard and data center Editions in March 2017.
+No. The 32-bit version of the backup software agent was retired along with Windows Server 2008 Standard and data center Editions in March 2017.

 ## Why does my backup agent show as offline in the WebCC?
 {: faq}